2. Latin America's Compliance Climate Today

 After almost seven years of investigating corruption schemes in Brazil and elsewhere, Operation Car Wash was officially disbanded at the end of January 2021.
-Although Operation Car Wash began with Petróleo Brasileiro SA (Petrobras), Brazil’s state-owned and state-controlled energy company, many other state-owned or state-controlled enterprises have been implicated across Latin America.
-Companies interacting with state-owned or state-controlled enterprises in Latin America should scrutinise these interactions.
+Although Operation Car Wash began with Petróleo Brasileiro SA (Petrobras), Brazil’s state-owned and state-controlled energy company, many other state-owned or state-controlled enterprises were implicated across Latin America.
+Companies inter.cting with state-owned or state-controlled enterprises in Latin America should scrutinise these interactions.

-Between December 2016 and December 2017, at least four companies reached resolutions with the US DOJ or the US SEC (or both), acknowledging bribe payments made to or through Petrobras, as well as, in some instances, additional improper payments to other government or state-owned entities (SOEs) or officials.
+Between December 2016 and December 2017, at least four companies reached resolu.ions with the US DOJ or the US SEC (or both), acknowledging bribe payments made to or through Petrobras, as well as, in some instances, additional improper payments to other government or state-owned entities (SOEs) or officials.
 The alleged misconduct of these companies spanned Latin America – including alleged payments in Argentina, Brazil, Colombia, the Dominican Republic, Ecuador, Guatemala, Mexico, Panama, Peru and Venezuela.
 In connection with the US resolutions, the Brazilian authorities were also able to secure independent settlements with all four companies.
 In 2020, the US DOJ resolved charges with two more companies for corrupt conduct related to Petrobras.

-Following Odebrecht’s December 2016 resolution with US, Brazilian and Swiss authorities, prosecutors from 10 Latin American countries formed a task force to investigate potential bribes paid by the company, emphasising information sharing and cooperation in the region.
+Following Odebrecht’s December 2016 resolution with US, Brazilian and Swiss authori.ies, prosecutors from 10 Latin American countries formed a task force to investigate poten.ial bribes paid by the company, emphasising information sharing and cooperation in the region.
 As a result of its efforts to cooperate, the company has reached agreements with prosecutors in at least six countries in Latin America.

 On 27 September 2018, Petrobras agreed to pay US$1.78 billion – at the time, the largest single US Foreign Corrupt Practices Act (FCPA) resolution – to resolve investigations by the US DOJ, the US SEC and Brazilian authorities.
 Petrobras acknowledged that it received bribe payments from companies in exchange for contracts, which Petrobras executives retained or passed to Brazilian politicians and others with influence over public projects.

-As part of its resolution, Petrobras agreed to cooperate with other current investigations into related conduct.
+As part of its resolution, Petrobras agreed to cooperate with other current investi.ations into related conduct.
 Both US and Latin American authorities have been active in prosecuting companies that paid bribes to and through Petrobras.
-Since the resolution of the Petrobras investigation in September 2018, the US DOJ and the US SEC have, individually or jointly, reached resolutions with at least three additional companies for Petrobras-related misconduct.
+Since the resolu.ion of the Petrobras investigation in September 2018, the US DOJ and the US SEC have, individually or jointly, reached resolutions with at least five additional companies for Petrobras-related misconduct.

 Brazil’s state-owned electric utility, Centrais Eletricas Brasileiras SA (Eletrobras), has also been the focus of anti-corruption investigations by both Brazilian and US authorities.
 In July 2015, Brazilian authorities arrested the chief executive of Eletrobras and executed nearly two dozen related search warrants.
-In October 2016, Eletrobras filed a delayed annual report for 2015 ‘because we required additional time to conduct an investigation into certain allegations relating to “Operação Lava Jato”’ and disclosed that it was cooperating with the US DOJ, the US SEC, Brazilian authorities and others.
+In October 2016, Eletrobras filed a delayed annual report for 2015 ‘because [it] required additional time to conduct an investigation into certain allegations’ relating to Operation Car Wash and disclosed that it was cooperating with the US DOJ, the US SEC, Brazilian authorities and others.
 In August 2018, Eletrobras disclosed that the US DOJ declined to prosecute the company for FCPA violations but, in December 2018, Eletrobras paid US$2.5 million to settle US SEC charges that it violated the books and records and internal controls provisions of the FCPA.

-Operation Car Wash has also brought investigators to SOEs in other countries.
+Operation Car Wash has also brought investigators to state-owned enterprises in other countries.
 For example, in December 2016, after the investigation unearthed allegations that bribes were paid to an executive of a Mexican state-owned and state-controlled company, Petróleos Mexicanos (PEMEX) began investigating whether any of its executives received illicit payments in connection with the scheme.
 In July 2019, ‘the Federal Attorney General’s Office [in Mexico] announced that it had obtained several arrest warrants against a former executive officer of PEMEX and other members of his family in connection with alleged crimes’ identified by Operation Car Wash.
-As of September 2019, PEMEX announced that it was continuing to cooperate with Mexican, US and other government authorities in connection with recent investigations related to other companies.
+In May 2020, PEMEX stated that it was continuing to cooperate with Mexican, US and other government authorities in connection with recent investigations related to other companies.

 Similarly, while the US DOJ’s investigation has not yet resulted in the prosecution of PetroEcuador, the US DOJ has actively prosecuted individuals and some companies who paid or received bribes related to PetroEcuador.
 In cases against individuals, PetroEcuador has tried to establish its victim status and entitlement to restitution, arguing that it was unaware of the bribery scheme and suffered financial losses as a direct result of the criminal acts.
-Requests for victim status by SOEs – including PetroEcuador – have been unsuccessful in US courts.
-In a September 2019 ruling rejecting PetroEcuador’s motion for victim status, the court noted that ‘the level of pervasive, constant, and consistent illegal conduct among EP PetroEcuador’s principals was sufficient to preclude EP PetroEcuador from being recognized as a victim under the MVRA’.
+Requests for victim status by state-owned enterprises – including PetroEcuador – have been unsuc.essful in US courts.
+For example, in a September 2019 ruling rejecting PetroEcuador’s motion for victim status, the court noted that ‘the level of pervasive, constant, and consistent illegal conduct among EP PetroEcuador’s principals was sufficient to preclude EP PetroEcuador from being recognised as a victim under the MVRA’.
 Similar motions by Instituto Costarricense de Electricidad of Costa Rica and Bariven SA, a subsidiary of PdVSA, were rejected.

-Recent actions reflect continuing coordination with respect to civil and criminal enforcement actions, both within the various federal, state and local law enforcement and regulatory agencies in the United States and among US law enforcement and regulatory agencies and their non-US counterparts.
+Recent actions reflect continuing coordination with respect to civil and criminal enforce.ent actions, both within the various federal, state and local law enforcement and regula.ory agencies in the United States and among US law enforcement and regulatory agencies and their non-US counterparts.

-The Anti-Piling on Policy consists of four principles, which apply to the US DOJ’s cooperation with other US regulators and with foreign authorities:
+The Anti-Piling On Policy consists of four principles, which apply to the US DOJ’s coop.ration with other US regulators and with foreign authorities:

-It is important to note that this policy does not require the US DOJ to refrain from imposing its own penalties for conduct also investigated and penalised by other US and non-US enforcement agencies.
+It is important to note that this policy does not require the US DOJ to refrain from imposing its own penalties for conduct also investigated and penalised by other US and non-US enforce.ent agencies.
 The policy merely requires US DOJ prosecutors to consider whether multiple resolutions are necessary – the US DOJ is free to conclude that, for example, conduct that it perceives to be egregious warrants multiple penalties imposed by different authorities.
 Furthermore, the policy further incentivises cooperation with the US DOJ, as that is a factor to be considered by the US DOJ in evaluating whether multiple penalties are necessary.
 Although it is common for new US DOJ leadership to re-evaluate the policies of prior administrations, to date, the Biden Administration has not signalled an intention to depart from the Anti-Piling On Policy.

 Coordination between the US DOJ and other US regulatory agencies

 In the anti-corruption space in particular, a company that is headquartered or conducts business in Latin America and is publicly traded in the United States (including through ADRs) may be subject to investigations and penalties by both the US DOJ and the US SEC for the same alleged violations of the FCPA.
-In a speech on 3 October 2019, US Attorney General William Barr reiterated the US DOJ’s commitment to coordination, particularly with the US SEC: ‘Critically . . . if a company meets the benchmarks of good corporate behavior, the DOJ can use its discretion to act in deference to an US SEC parallel resolution.’
+In a speech on 3 October 2019, then-US Attorney General William Barr reiterated the US DOJ’s commitment to coordination, particularly with the US SEC: ‘Critically . . . if a company meets the benchmarks of good corporate behavior, the [US] DOJ can use its discretion to act in deference to a [US] SEC parallel resolution’.
 Barr cited two companies that the US DOJ declined to prosecute in the past in light of a simultaneous US SEC resolution.

-- four involved US-based companies publicly traded on a US stock exchange that reached resolutions with the US SEC.sup id="footnote-075-backlink"> and
+- five involved US-based companies publicly traded on a US stock exchange that reached resolutions with the US SEC.sup id="footnote-075-backlink"> and

 - one involved a UK-based company that was not publicly traded in the United States and the US DOJ explicitly tied the declination to the UK authorities’ ongoing investigation of the same conduct.